elcritch/sigils/README.md

 ## Alternative Connect for Slots

 Sometimes the Nim compiler can't determine the which slot you want to use just by the types passed into the `connect` template.
-Othertimes you may want to specify a parent type's slot.
+Other times you may want to specify a parent type's slot.

 The `{.slot.}` pragma generates some helper procs for these scenarios to allow you to ensure the specific slot passed to `connect`.
 These helpers procs take the type of their agent (the target) as the first argument.
 It looks like this: